rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 [__Janakshi :__](https://lk.linkedin.com/in/janakshidulanga) Janakshi Dulanga (22 years) is from Kegalle, Sri Lanka.
 She’s someone who loves to do lots of things, that's right, a multi-tasker.
 Cooking comes first, then wandering about stars and music, and guess what?
 She loves Programming too..
 She had to choose them all!
 She’s currently a software engineering undergraduate, from APIIT Sri Lanka, who's waiting for her final degree results, and hoping to become a Software Engineer who can cook! 🔭💻👩‍🍳

-[__Kalpani :__](https://lk.linkedin.com/in/kalpani-bhagya-ranasinghe-256585110) Kalpani Ranasinghe (22 years) is from Kegalle, Sri Lanka.She is a Karate player, guitarist and pianist.
+[__Kalpani :__](https://lk.linkedin.com/in/kalpani-bhagya-ranasinghe-256585110) Kalpani Ranasinghe (22 years) is from Kegalle, Sri Lanka.
+She is a Karate player, guitarist and pianist.
 She loves programming too.
 She wants to become a game developer and a Karate Referee in World Karate Federation one day. 🎮💻🥋 Currently she’s a computer science undergraduate, from University of Colombo School of Computing and apart from her studies she is playing for the Karate Team of University of Colombo.

 **So what are the similarities between them?**
 	Both of them are from the same school, were in the same class, from the same area, having the same height, left handers when it comes to writing, and the list goes on..
-And the most important similarity, that made them a part of RGSoC, is the love for being a part of something bigger. 😊✨
+And the most important similarity, that made them a part of RGSoC, is their love for being a part of something bigger. 😊✨

 ## The origin story!